-Surfshark VPN allows for anonymous payments or sign up.
+Surfshark VPN allows anonymous payments and sign up.
 To start, you will need a valid email address only.
 To pay, you will be able to use cryptocurrencies, AliPay, and PayPal among other options.

 This is important in China where most of the VPN provider websites are blocked and getting a VPN may require to use another VPN to access its website.
 While we always advise to sign-up and pay before arriving in China, Surfshark will be one of those options you should choose if you’re already there and need a good VPN service.

 Features of Surfshark VPN that are great for China

 One of the best things to hide your activity is called multi-hop.
 This feature offered by Surfshark VPN encrypts your connection across two servers, usually located in different jurisdictions, making it super-impossible to decipher.

 Another great feature offered by Surfshark is zero-knowledge DNS.
 This is especially important when connecting from China because you are being protected from third-parties with the same encryption tunnel.
 Your personal information is also never stored on the server, meaning that even compromising it would not result in your privacy breach.

 Do we recommend to use Surfshark VPN in China?

 Based on the results of our analysis, we’re pretty confident that Surfshark VPN is a good choice for China.